Wales 60+ Bursary

 To be eligible, you’ll need to meet all the following criteria:

-• aged 60 or over on the first day of the seasonal academic year your masters degree begins
+• aged 60 or over on the first day of the seasonal academic year when your masters degree begins

 • ordinarily resident in Wales